 Then, Luang Por turned to Ajahn Treetar and questioned "Do you love your mother?"
 She replied "Yes sir, I do."
 He asked further that "Do you want your mother to recover?"
-Ajahn

-Treetar said "Yes."
+Ajahn Treetar said "Yes."
 Then, Luang Por said "If you wish your mother to recover more quickly, you have to meditate.
 If you attain the superknowledge of Dhammakaya, you will be able to help curing disease for your mother.
 Your mother will recover from illness when her child attains the superknowledge of Dhammakaya."

 Ajahn Treetar said it was the first time in her life to hear the word 'Dhammakaya,' but she did not even know what it is and did not think if her mother would really recover or not due to her innocence.
-She was from a remote area where there were no electricity, water work, telephone, and television.
-She did not enjoy playing far away, but she stayed home with her parents and siblings.
+She was from a remote area where there were no electricity. water work, telephone, and television.
+She did not enjoy playing far away, but she staved home with her parents siblings.
 What she was afraid of the most was the death of her parents.
 She did not know how to survive if her parents passed away.
 She saw her mother always got sick, and she wished to help by studying well, so she could become a doctor to treat her mother.
 Some people told her that if one did not study well, one would not be able to study at a medical school.
 So, Ajahn Treetar wished her mother to live longer and wait until she graduated from a medical school, and she would be the one who cure her.

 When Luang Por said that meditation practice could help curing her mother, Ajahn Treetar became joyfulthat she did not have to wait until graduating from a medical school which would take several more years.
-After she heard Luang Por's words, she had a determination to meditate until attaining the superknowledge of Dhammakaya and being able to cure her mother.
-She thought that submitting the symptom report forms everyday to Buddhist nuns who practiced advanced Dhammakaya meditation was like walking by borrowing others' shoes.
-It would not be comfortable as one's own shoes.
+After she heard Luang Por's words. she had a determination to meditate until attaining the superknowledge of Dhammakaya and being able to cure her mother.
+She thought that submitting the symptom report forms everyday to Buddhist nuns who practiced Dhammakaya meditation was like walking borrowing others' shoes. would not lt comfortable as one's own shoes flowers, candles, incense sticks and offerings to pay homage to Luang Por who was their meditation instructor.
+These offerings were also prepared by Buddhist nuns at the price of 10 satang (approximately 10 cents) per tray.
+When there were more people who studied meditation, Luang Por disallowed them to pay homage privately, so they had to pay homage altogether and combined their offerings.
+Luang Por would be the one who lighted candles and incense sticks, bow to the Lord Buddha, and chanted in homage to the Lord Buddha.
+So, the process took less time.